 Note: Detailed information about the sublattices can be obtained by getting the Phase object of a phase from the System object using tc_python.system.System.get_phase_in_system.
 For each phase the sublattices are obtained by using tc_python.system.Phase.get_sublattices.
 The order in the returned list is equivalent to the sublattice ordinal number expected, but note that the ordinal numbers start with 1.

-Returns A new SiteFractionOfComponentInPhase object.
+A new SiteFractionOfComponentInPhase object.

-$\textbf{classmethod temperature} () \rightarrow tc_python.quantity.Temperature$
+$\texttt{classmethod temperature()} \rightarrow Temperature$

 Creates a quantity representing the temperature [K].